CaleGriggs/Chess/README.md

 #  Chess
 ### Project Written With [Openframeworks](https://openframeworks.cc/about/)

-This is a chess engine and a solo project.
+This is a chess board/game and a solo project.

 ### Explore/run the code for yourself: